How & Where To Apply & Wear Men’s Fragrances, Cologne & Aftershave

-Knowing how and wear to apply your fragrance may seem like a no brainer.
+Knowing how and where to apply your fragrance may seem like a no-brainer.
 However, we receive so much conflicting advice over our lifetimes that it eventually becomes a confusing and overwhelming topic.
 Some people strongly advocate spraying behind the ears whilst others insist on the wrists.

 There are so many different methods of application against a plethora of fragrances.
 The risk is either ending up smelling nothing at all or overwhelming passersby.
 In both cases, the result is a disappointing fragrance experience.

 In the following guide, you will discover how to properly apply a fragrance and where to wear it.
 We will explore known concepts such as pulse points but also introduce new ones like projection spheres:

 A couple of foolproof steps can be taken before wearing your fragrance for the day ahead.
 These will ensure that you enjoy your cologne to its full potential whilst avoiding any common pitfalls.